Comprehensive Guide to Crafting a Dental Business Plan

 2. Specialty Dental Services

-If your practice offers specialized services, be sure to include them.
+If your practice offers specialized services, be sure to include them in your dentist business plan.
 These could include:

 3. Patient Experience Services

-It’s not just about the dental procedures—you’ll also want to highlight the services that improve the overall patient experience, such as:
+It’s not just about the dental procedures, you will also need to highlight the services that improve the overall patient experience, such as:

 4. Future Service Expansion Plans